RPL-CS-UCL/rpl-mppl/README.md

 # rpl-mppl
 Description of the UCL's RPL MPPL robot

-The code has been tested in ROS Kinetic
+The code has been tested in ROS Kinetic, Melodic

 ## Step 1: install dependencies
 ```bash